Dr. Lisa “Cali” Crampton, Project Leadercrampton@hawaii.edu

 All of Cali’s projects have involved substantial interaction and communication with scientific and non-scientific groups, including interpretative programs for the general public.
 Consequently, her record includes numerous journal publications, technical reports, and conference presentations as well as popular articles and TV shows.

-Justin Hite, Field Supervisor
+Vacant, Field Supervisor